Table of Contents Show

 You need to follow this instruction to add the printer to your Mac, regardless of whether you’re a new Mac user or have never installed a printer before.
 Adding an unknown printer to a Mac might be simple or a bit complicated.

 There are several methods for adding a printer to a Mac.
 Printers are usually classified into two types: wired printers and network printers.
 Adding a printer to a Mac depends on the type of printer.
 Whatever printer brand you have, such as an HP printer, Epson printer, Canon printer, or Brother printer.

 Using Printers & Scanners options, you must add a printer to the list of printers before you can use it.
 (Using Printers & Scanners settings is analogous to using the Printing control panel in Windows if you transferred from a Windows system to a Mac.)

 macOS often connects to new printers using AirPrint or immediately downloads their software when installing one (also called a printer driver).
 Install the software from the printer’s manufacturer’s website or the package it came with; instead, follow the steps in one of the tasks below, and macOS will prompt you to get the most recent software if required.

 Note: Avoid installing any drivers that come with the printer because most of the driver’s Mac users require are already included in the operating system.
 The majority of printer manufacturers have this in their installation instructions.
 On the other hand, if you are accustomed to installing drivers for peripherals, you can unintentionally install outdated drivers.

-How to Install a Wireless Printer on a Mac
+How to Add a Wireless Printer to a Mac

 Attempt a Wi-Fi connection if you have a wireless network-supported printer.
 Connecting the printer to Wi-Fi is the most challenging part of setting a wireless printer on a Mac.
 You can sometimes achieve that by pressing simply two buttons.
 Depending on the printer and router, it takes a little more work.
 Here’s a quick fix: